mrhenrike/PrinterXPL-Forge/README.md

 192.168.1.28     Brother MFC-7860DW           16:31:17   Sleep mode
 ```

 The printer language to be abused must be one of `ps`, `pjl` or `pcl`.
 Not all languages are supported by every printer, so you may want to switch languages if you don't receive any feedback.
-Each printer language is mapped to a different set of PRET commands and has different capabilities to exploit.
+Each printer language is mapped to a different set of PrinterReaper commands and has different capabilities to exploit.

 ###### Optional Arguments: